matthewjberger/wgpu-rendergraph/README.md

 # Rust / Winit / Egui / Wgpu Rendergraph

-This project demonstrates how to setup a rendergraph [rust](https://www.rust-lang.org/) project that uses [wgpu](https://wgpu.rs/) to render a scene using a rendergraph, supporting both webgl and webgpu [wasm](https://webassembly.org/) as well as native.
+This project demonstrates how to setup an app using [rust](https://www.rust-lang.org/) and [wgpu](https://wgpu.rs/) to render a scene using a rendergraph, supporting both webgl and webgpu [wasm](https://webassembly.org/) as well as native.

 <img width="2560" height="1392" alt="rendergraph" src="https://github.com/user-attachments/assets/2724809f-41b1-4657-89e8-a852fa365d06" />